werf/werf/docs/pages/guides/installation.md

 </div>

-During update multiwerf tries to download the desirable werf version based on a channel mapping.
+During the update, multiwerf tries to download the desirable werf version based on a channel mapping.
-The channel mapping is the special file that keeps relations between channels and werf versions.
+The channel mapping is a special file that keeps relations between channels and werf versions.
-By default multiwerf uses the mapping file which is maintained in werf repository ([https://github.com/flant/werf/blob/multiwerf/multiwerf.json](https://github.com/flant/werf/blob/multiwerf/multiwerf.json))
+By default, multiwerf uses the mapping file which is maintained in the werf repository ([https://github.com/flant/werf/blob/multiwerf/multiwerf.json](https://github.com/flant/werf/blob/multiwerf/multiwerf.json))

-Such an approach allows a user not to think about updates and to use the same werf binary version on CI and on the local machine.
+Such an approach allows a user not to worry about updates and use the same werf binary version on CI and the local machine.
-We create new releases with fixes and features and manage channels while you just use a single command everywhere.
+We create new releases with fixes and features and manage channels while you simply use a single command everywhere.

 ### Method 2: by downloading binary package

-The latest release can be reached via [this page](https://bintray.com/flant/werf/werf/_latestVersion)
+The latest release can be found at [this page](https://bintray.com/flant/werf/werf/_latestVersion)

 #### MacOS